Teri is a lifelong baseball fan who lives for Opening Day. Teri. Writes. Baseball.

-Dubbed “The House That Ruth Built” to coincide with the career of New York Yankee slugger Babe Ruth, the New York Yankees built the “original” Yankee Stadium in 1923; a three-deck structure at East 161st Street and River Avenue in the Bronx (New York City).
+Dubbed “The House That Ruth Built” to coincide with the career of New York Yankees slugger Babe Ruth, the New York Yankees built the “original” Yankee Stadium in 1923; a three-deck structure at East 161st Street and River Avenue in the Bronx (New York City).
 The ballpark was renovated in 1973, reopened in 1976, and remained the home of the Yankees until 2008.

-“Old” Yankee Stadium has been torn down; the “new” Yankee Stadium opened in 2009 and contains many historical structures of the original facility.
+“Old” Yankee Stadium has been torn down; the “new” Yankee Stadium opened in 2009, and it contains many historical structures of the original facility.
 It is located across the street from where the House that Ruth Built stood.
 The basic field dimensions are nearly identical (distance from home plate to the backstop is 20 feet less in the “new” Yankee Stadium).

 Today’s Baseball Teams in Their Stadiums: Early-Mid 1900s